TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 17/Job 17.12.md

 ---

-They change the night into day: The light, [say they], is near unto the darkness.
+They change the night into day, saying 'The light is near' in the presence of darkness.